Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

  - The interfacing hardware
  - Data types that will be sent to MyGeotab
  - The required Status Data
- - Whether the integration is bi-directional
+ - Direction of data transfer
  - Expected timelines for integrating

 The Solutions Engineering team will respond with follow up questions to define the integration, and assign an External device ID, and any Status Data IDs that would be required.